pgoca/magento2docker/README.md

 1. Change `projectAbsolutePath` to Your all projects folder.
 2. Copy db sql dump to `./db`.
 Script will select the newest one from this directory.
 3. Prepare git link to repo.
 4. You can enter gitRepoLink in `build\custom.conf` but You will be asked in building step anyway.
+5. In Terminal enter docker pull fr4gm3nt/mocker:node6

 ## Building